Frequently Asked Questions

 We don’t have a set daily routine with the dogs.
 Every day is different and depends on the group of dogs who are here that day as well as the season and the weather.
 Puppies, elderly dogs and dogs with a medical condition require a different routine than young healthy bouncy dogs who want to play and wrestle all day long with each other.
 Dogs are grouped together by age, size, temperament, activity level and breed.
 Indoor and outdoor time varies and gets adjusted based on individual needs, temperature and weather conditions.
 Our facility is heated/air conditioned.
 Staff decides on daily activities based on experience, common sense and good judgement.

 Please make sure the container of your dog food is plastic; please don’t bring any glass or ceramic containers to keep the dogs safe.
 Bring one big container or bag of kibble food for the entire stay instead of individual daily ziplock bags as we’re trying to be environmentally friendly as much as possible.
 We will fill our own container and send you home with yours.
 Please leave bowls, treats and measuring cups at home!
 For dogs on a raw diet: Please bring individual daily portions either fresh or frozen in disposable containers or bags as we regrettably don’t have a way of washing and storing those containers for your return.
 We charge $5 per day for storing food if it is not our brand.
-For we can also provide raw food from our own supplies at www.CaninesLoveRaw.com for an the cost of the meals at no extra storage fee charge.
+We can also provide raw food from our own supplies at www.CaninesLoveRaw.com for an the cost of the meals at no extra storage fee charge.
 For stays longer than a weekend, please bring more food than you would normally feed as we may have to increase your dogs daily intake due to his raised activity level.
 We want to ensure we have enough food just in case, as it is difficult for us if we run out of food during your pet’s stay.
 We usually feed twice as much as you would at home, however, keep in mind that your dog most likely will still lose weight during his/her stay as all boarding guests interact with other dogs all day long.
 Your dog will gain the lost weight back within a week at home with reduced exercise and a little bit of increased feeding amount on your part.
 We do not accept beds, blankets, toys or anything else for your pet unless you want to donate it to Mutt Lodge.
 We have everything that we need for the dogs.

 Most of our boarding guests run and play with each other or explore the fenced property including all trees and bushes.
 Keeping collars on the dogs provides a huge risk of them getting injured, either one dog can get trapped with the jaw underneath another dog’s collar or a dog can get caught on a tree branch and choke.
 For everyone’s safety and well-being we return your leash and collar to you at drop-off and ask that you bring it back when you pick up your pooch.